OpenBounds/OpenHuntingData/CONTRIBUTING.md

 ### Improve the Data Manually

-You can also manually create JSON metadata files manually, and manually submit a pull request with the file.
+You can also manually create JSON metadata files, and manually submit a pull request with the file.
 The file should be similar to what you see under the [sources/US directory](https://github.com/OpenBounds/OpenHuntingData/tree/master/sources/US).

 ## Information needed for adding a data source
 To add a new data file, you need to prescribe these pieces of info: